 Lately, I find myself asking these questions, “Am I fueling this machine properly?
 Am I giving it the proper nourishment it needs to help me be my very best?
 How can I take care of my body so I can continue to live a healthy life and be around for my family?”
 I’ve been paying attention to my body and watching for clues of what it might need or what it might have had too much of.
 Our body tells us when we are hungry, when we’ve had too much to eat or too much to drink, when we need to rest, when we need to exercise.
 It sends us messages everyday all day, so we can continue to be productive and live our daily lives.
 Once you start to hone in on the messages your body is sending you, you might be surprised how amazing your body truly is!

-In the Eating & Living Right section of my blog I will be sharing exercise routines, recipes and inspirational quotes and facts.
 I would like to make clear that I am not a licensed physician, personal trainer or dietician, so the posts on the blog are suggestions only and any changes in your diet and or exercise routine should be discussed with your physician.

 Enjoy All 4 One Home!